Enter your zip to

 $200 - $3,999

 A sump pump can be a crucial investment in preventing costly water damage to your home.
-Installation costs range from $200 to $4,000, depending on factors like pump type, installation complexity, and geographic location.
+Installation costs range from $200 to $4,000, with most homeowners paying around $1,200 on average.
+Factors like pump type, installation complexity, and geographic location can influence the total cost.
 Properly installing a sump pump can protect your home from flooding, saving you thousands in potential repairs.

 Find the best foundations pros in your area.